Ways for managers and leaders to learn new skills depending on your learning style

 Online or in-person courses

 If you’re trying to learn a new skill, like coding for example, you may benefit from taking a course.
 Depending on the school you can take courses online or in-person, giving you different ways and opportunities to learn.
 If you’re continuing to work and this course is part of professional development, you may choose a part-time course over full-time to fit better with your lifestyle.
-Online courses themselves may be live, in which you log into a classroom a get actual face time with your instructor.
+Online courses themselves may be live, in which you log into a classroom and get actual face time with your instructor.
 Online coding bootcamps are among schools leading the charge.

 MOOCs (massive open online courses)

 When you take a course, you’re fully engaged in the material and get some sort of documentation of completion afterwards such as a diploma or degree.
 With MOOCs, you can “audit” courses from top universities around the world, for example from Yale University, Oxford University, or National University of Singapore.
-These courses are recorded on providers such as Coursera, EdEx and Khan Academy and touch on nearly every topic you can imagine and give you the opportunity to sit back and listen, much more like lecture style education.
+These courses are recorded by providers such as Coursera, EdEx and Khan Academy.
+They touch on nearly every topic you can imagine and give you the opportunity to sit back and listen, much more like lecture style education.
 The benefit is that these courses are usually free or inexpensive and can be done at your own pace.

 TED Talks or similar thought leadership talks

 TED was founded on the premise of “ideas worth spreading” and collects dozens of talks about nearly every topic you can imagine.
-Each talk is between five to 20 minutes and focused on one specific thing.
+Each talk is between five to 20 minutes and focuses on one specific thing.
 Some famous TED Talks reach millions, such as Brene Brown’s viral talk on vulnerability.
 These talks are perfect for people who learn by thinking, as TED speakers tend to be the top in their respective fields or have a unique global experience.
-You can also find similar videos on YouTube from other providers, so if TED isn’t your style then you have other options.
+You can also find similar videos on YouTube from other providers, so if TED isn’t your style, then you have other options.

-For people who learn by analysis
+For managers and leaders who learn by analysis

 Similar to people who learn by thinking, analyzers are the types that let the data teach them.
 Instead of listening to a professor or thought leader explain the logical steps, these people want to dig into raw data and identify the logical patterns behind the lessons themselves.
 A leader who learns by analysis will be great at data orientation, a skill that matches well with people who set visions.